-Postbaccalaureate Teacher Program
+Post-baccalaureate Teacher Program

-The postbaccalaureate teacher education program is designed for individuals who have completed baccalaureate degrees but who did not complete teacher preparation programs leading to a teaching license.
+The post-baccalaureate teacher education program is designed for individuals who have completed baccalaureate degrees but who did not complete teacher preparation programs leading to a teaching license.
 The College of Education requires candidates to address any course and program deficiencies in their undergraduate education to ensure the attainment of the knowledge and skills required in general education, professional education, and the major for the teaching field.
-Additional coursework and program requirements will be determined by teacher licensure analysts.
-Transcript analysis forms for the postbaccalaureate program are available in the Office of Teacher
+Additional coursework and program requirements will be determined by the appropriate academic department faculty.
+Transcript analysis forms for the post-baccalaureate program are available at www.mtsu.edu/education/licensure.php.

-Licensure on the second floor of the College of Education building and at www.mtsu.edu/education/teach lic cebs.php.

-Postbaccalaureate students must also make formal application for admission to the teacher education program.
+Post-baccalaureate students must also make formal application for admission to the teacher education program.
 Admission to teacher education is a prerequisite to enrollment in the following upper-division education courses: Elementary Education (ELED), Early Childhood Education (ECE), Reading (READ), Special Education (SPED) (with the exception of SPED 3010), School Personnel Services (SPSE), or Youth Education (YOED).